 13 of 16

-Take an afternoon to walk around CityCenter with your teenager and introduce them to some art.
-Go into a garage and see some urban graffiti and then head into Bellagio Gallery of Fine Art and see some priceless pieces.
-There are enough places for Art In Las Vegas to fill an entire day.
+Take an afternoon to walk around the CityCenter with your teenagers and introduce them to some art.
+Go into a garage and see some urban graffiti, and then head into Bellagio Gallery of Fine Art and see some priceless pieces.
+There are enough places for art in Las Vegas to fill an entire day.

 14 of 16

-Walk through the exhibits at the National Museum of Organized Crime & Law Enforcement with your teen and you might see the light go off.
-That light I am referring to is the appreciation of history and how it relates to what happens in our everyday life.
-The museum is open daily and is good location for teenagers to learn a little about the history of behind all of those movies that get made about mobsters.
-It also serves as a guide to modern day organized crime and how it plays a role in society today.
+Walk through the exhibits at the Mob Museum with your teens and you might see the light go off.
+The museum is open daily and is a good spot for teenagers to learn a little about the history of behind all of those movies that get made about mobsters.
+It also serves as a guide to modern-day organized crime and how it plays a role in society today.

 15 of 16

-The time is coming soon when you will be forced to make the decision about a car for your teenager so take them to the LINQ and show them the huge collection of cars they have and send them into sticker shock.
+The time is coming soon when you will be forced to make the decision about a car for your teenagers.
+Take them to the LINQ Las Vegas Hotel & Casino and show them the huge collection of cars they have and send them into sticker shock.

 16 of 16

 There is nothing quite as rewarding as a long day on a trail with nothing but the sound of your footsteps and great conversations with your kids.
 The phones are put away and the ability to connect like you once did when they were younger comes back in a flash.
-Spend sometime in Zion National Park with your teenager and you might find that inquisitive kid that once followed you around.
+Spend some time in Zion National Park with your teenagers and you might find those inquisitive kids that once followed you around.